 Page

 Α. COMPETITION COMMITTEE AND FORUM

 1. Competition Committee Defined 1

 2. Powers of the Competition Committee

-3. Questions and Inquiries 2
+3. Questions and Inquiries 1

 4. Contact with the Competition Committee 2

 5. Forum

-В. REGIONAL AND OTHER QUALIFYING ROUNDS
+В. REGIONAL AND OTHER QUALIFYING ROUNDS 2

-Teams Must Compete in a Regional or Other Qualifying Round A Team Participating in a Regional or National Round from the 2
+1. Teams Must Compete in a Regional or Other Qualifying Round 2

-Host School 3
+2. A Team Participating in a Regional or National Round from the 2

-3. International Memorial-Only Qualifying Round for Teams from
+Host School s

 Regions Without a Regional or National Round 4

-C. TEAM COMPOSITION
+C. TEAM COMPOSITION 4

 1. Team Defined 4

-2. Qualifications of Team Members 5
+2. Qualifications of Team Members

-3. Replacing Team Members 5
+3. Replacing Team Members

 4. Coaches and Advisors 5

 D. SCORING AND AWARDS6

 1. Breakdown 6

 2. Awards

-2. / Wai do
+Z. Awarus 0

-E. MEMORIALS (BRIEFS)7
+E. MEMORIALS (BRIEFS) 7

 1. Sides 7

 2. Problem

 3. Format

 4. Service of the Memorial

 5. Service on Other Teams

 6. No Changes After Submission

 7. Grading

 8. English 11

-F. ORAL ARGUMENT PROCEDURES
+F. ORA AL ARGUMENT PROCEDURES 11

 1. Time and Place 11

 2. Time per Team and Rebuttal Time 11

 3. Anonymity 12

 4. Contact with Judges 13

 5. Judges and Judging Criteria 13

-6. Critiques 13
+6. Critiques

-7. Announcements 14
+7. Announcements

-8. Stetson's Participation 14
+8. Stetson's Participation

-9. English 14
+9. English

-10. Visual Aids 14
+10. Visual Aids

-G. SEQUENCE OF ORAL ROUNDS AND ADVANCEMENT AT THE INTERNATIONAL FINALS
+G. SEQUENCE OF ORAL ROUNDS AND ADVANCEMENT AT THE

-IIVII
+INT ERNATIONAL FINALS 14

 1. Preliminary Rounds

 2. Quarterfinal Rounds

 3. Semifinal Rounds

-4. Championship Round 17
+4. Championship Round 1 1

-H. OUTSIDE ASSISTANCE
+Н. OUT OUTSIDE ASSISTANCE

 1. Assistance on Memorials

 2. Affidavit

 3. Assistance on Oral Argument

 4. No Collaboration with Other Teams 18

 I. CHALLENGES AND DISPUTE RESOLUTION

 1. Memorials and Pre-Oral Argument Challenges

 2. Oral Arguments and Other Competition Challenges

-3. Conflicts of Interest 20
+3. Conflicts of Interest

 4. Penalties

-5. Waiver 20
+5. Waiver 19

-J. MISCELLANEOUS
+J. MISCELLANEOUS 20

 1. Use of Problem

 2. Scores

 3. Professionalism

 4. Costs

-5. Fees 21
+5. Fees 20

-۸۵۲ END IM A. AEEIDAVIT 22
+۸۵۲ ובאוטיי IM A. AEEIDAVIT 22

-RULES FOR THE TWENTY-EIGHTH ANNUAL STETSON INTERNATIONAL ENVIRONMENTAL MOOT COURT COMPETITION 2023-2024
+RULES FOR THE TWENTY-NINTH ANNUAL STETSON INTERNATIONAL ENVIRONMENTAL MOOT COURT COMPETITION 2024-2025